tritb166/Arma-Settings-Performance-Guide/README.md

 # Arma 3 Settings Performance Guide
+## Don't forget to click the >Images button at the bottom of each section

 *Badly optimized missions will cause bad performance no matter what you do*

 My settings and I have no issue with fps ever, and it looks much better than minimum settings, while having almost the same fps as minimum settings